QuantConnect/Lean/PythonToolbox/README.rst

    >>> python setup.py sdist
    >>> twine upload  dist/*

-Lean-Report-Creator
+Lean Report Creator
 -------------------
 Create beautiful HTML/PDF reports for sharing your LEAN backtest results in Python.

-Instruction on installing and running the program
+Instruction on running the program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Dear users, please refer to the following instructions to generate your strategy report!

-1. Install Python3
-""""""""""""""""""
-You are strongly recommended to use Anaconda (or Miniconda) to install Python3 and its dependencies.

-After downloading Anaconda (or Miniconda), open Anaconda Prompt and run "conda install python=3.6".
-Use the same method to install all its dependencies.

-2. Prepare input files
+1. Prepare input files
 """"""""""""""""""""""
 (1) The first input file is the .json file which you can download once you finish your backtesting.
 You could put this file into a convenient directory, such as ./json/sample.json.
+Using the API:

+   >>> from quantconnect.api import Api
+   >>> from json import dump
+   >>> api = Api(your-user-id, your-token)
+   >>> data = api.read_backtest(project-id, backtest-id)
+   >>> with open("./json/sample.json", 'w+') as fp:
+   >>>    json.dump(data['result'], fp, ensure_ascii=False)

-(2) Then please replace the file "AuthorProfile.jpg" with your own profile image, but do not change the file name.
+(2) Replace the file "AuthorProfile.jpg" with your own profile image, but do not change the file name.

+(3) Update the "user_data.json" accordingly.

-3. Generate report
+2. Generate report
 """"""""""""""""""""""
 Execute the following command to generate your strategy report:

-lrc = LeanReportCreator("./json/sample.json")
-lrc.genearte_report()
+   $ python CreateLeanReport.py --backtest=./json/sample.json --output=./outputs/Report.html --user=user_data.json

-4. Get the outputs
+3. Get the outputs
 """"""""""""""""""
-(1) Report.html
+(1) Lean report HTML file defined by "--output"

-(2) all the individual images in the directory "./outputs"
+(2) Individual images in the same directory of the report (remove the `lrc.clean()` statement in "CreateLeanReport.py")

 Explanation on the meaning of the charts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here I am going to give you a detailed explanation on the meaning of each chart.

 1. Cumulative Return
 """"""""""""""""""""